mariajvieira/feup-cg/tp1/README.md

 ## TP 1 Notes

-(add your main observations/remarks about your experiments here, in a bulleted list, and remove this line.
-Some examples below)
+### Main observations/remarks

-- In exercise 1 we observed X
+- In the beggining of the exercises, we had some trouble understanding how to make the objects double-sided.
-- In exercise 2 we had difficulties in Y
+- There were no big difficulties in general.

 #### Exercise 1 Screenshots